Palouse to Cascades State Park Trail

 From Renslow to the Columbia River: The trail runs through the Yakima Training Center, managed by the U.S Army.
 Trail users are required to self-register at one of the two trailheads at Renslow (west) or Doris (east).
 View other rules (PDF) for using the trail through the Yakima Training Center.

-Between Lind and the Idaho border: Washington State Parks requires a special permit to use this section of the trail.
-The permit can be requested for up to a year in duration.
-Individual trail users and groups of 19 and less may complete and submit the permit online.
-Groups of 20 or more must complete and mail in a hard copy permit with payment.
-For more information or request a permit to be mailed, call (509) 337-6457.
+Registration form - between Beverly and the Idaho border: Washington State Parks now manages the entire trail from Beverly to the Idaho border.
+Users must pre-register to use this section of the trail.
+Registration can be completed up to a year in duration.
+Individual trail users and groups of 19 and less may complete and submit the registration online.
+Groups of 20 or more should call the park office at (509) 337-6457.

 Plan ahead Long distance through-hikes or cycling trips require planning and extra gear and provisions, particularly water.
 Some detours are needed around rail lines, missing bridges and private property.
 Be sure to check conditions before you go.
 The state-managed corridor is typically 50 feet on either side of the center of the trail, but this varies.
 Please respect private property along the trail.